+Figure 10: Example of position measurement of the Titanic after it hit an iceberg.

-10Inference making
+Inference making

 In addition to a model for scientific observation the CRMsci provides classes and properties which allow the description of processing observations to produce new knowledge.
 This includes inferences made during data analysis, simulation or categorisation with specialised classes as shown in figure 11.
 Instances of S8 Categorical Hypothesis Building are activities where the definition of categories (similar to instances of CIDOC CRM E55 Type) are created based on the current observations of the instances of these categories (inductive reasoning).
 Through class S5 Inference Making, it is possible to connect and take advantage of the extended model for argumentation CRMinf from version 0.7 (Stead and Doerr, 2015).